spookieoli/VreeDB/README.md

 ## Features

 - Efficient nearest neighbor search using k-d trees.
-- Easy to use
+- Easy to use.
-- Platform independent (when using Docker)
+- Platform independent (when using Docker).
-- Includes Classifiers (SVM / Neural Nets) - you can use the Database as Classifier (Pictures, Text, Sound etc etc)
+- Includes Classifiers (SVM / Neural Nets) - you can use the Database as Classifier (Pictures, Text, Sound etc etc).
-- `Distanceaware` Filtering
+- `Distanceaware` Filtering,
 - Supports multiple collections.
 - Backup and restore functionality for collections.
 - Thread-safe operations.
-- Persistence ON by default in an append-only file style
+- Persistence ON by default in an append-only file style.

 ## Getting Started